rnag/rnag.github.io/_posts/2023-02-05-new-year-new-hopes.markdown

 ---
 layout: post
-title: "Looking Ahead - Full Launch of a New Year"
+title: "New Year, New Hopes ..."
 date: 2023-02-05 11:54:03 -0400
 categories: new years goals resolutions 2023
 ---

-Tonight marks the 5th of February of a Brand New Year -- 2023.
+Tonights marks the 5th of February of a Brand New Year -- 2023.

 The year that took the world by _incipient_ storm.
 A year that no one asked for, but the one that gradually and unanimously showed up at our doorsteps, uninvited in the deep dark but cloaked in the shadows of greatness, with the carrying aura and grace that reminds one of a traveling salesman and a 19th century Gothic poet all neatly rolled into one: promising everything, possessing near to nothing -- not a single whit to its name; it would have been almost comical, had there not been a pending foreclosure riding on its coattails, like a shadow looming overhead, threatening to swallow us whole and blot out the ever-darkening clouds for good measure.